SE25GroupProject/application-tracking-system/readme.md

 ## Future Scope:

+**Short Term: 3 Months**
+- Include links to university career fairs.
+- Direct connection to Linkedin, allowing for the addition of job opportunities to the wishlist.
+- Add cover letters to database.

+**Medium Term: 6 Months**
-- Include deadline reminders for the application and interview.
+- Add a notification system for important application releases and deadlines.
 - Add a feature that allows users to attach these reminders to their Google calendar.
-- Incorporate notifications for upcoming deadlines.
-- Include a link to the university’s career fair page.
-- Direct connection to Linkedin, allowing for the addition of job opportunities to the wishlist.
 - An option to maintain separate profiles for job tracking.
+- Use recently added LLM to autofill profile fields.

+**Long Term: 12 Months**
-- Integrate the database into docker
+- Integrate the database into docker.
+- Add a chrome extension to track external job search progress.
+- Add Recruiter log-in and home page to interact with job-seekers.

 ## Explanation:

-Currently, we have four fundamental steps in our project:
+Currently, we have five fundamental items in our project:

 1. The SearchPage where users can search about the Job Postings
 2. The MatchesPage where users get recommendation about the jobs according to their preferences
 3. The ApplicationsPage where users can add and see the position they applied to and can update/delete the the information.
 Any details in any table can be modified at any time during the process
 4. The ProfilePage where user can add his skills, experience level and preffered location.
 This information is used to recommend user jobs that require similar skillsets
+5. The ManageResumePage where users can upload resumes and get automated LLM-powered feedback, as well as cover letter generation tailored to any job description.

 ## Technologies Used: